 Attach the back posts between the plates using only 1 of the M12 \times 80 bolts per side.
+Be sure to place the post with the extra holes on the right side.
+These holes are used to mount the D-Handle.

 Using 7 of the M12 x 90 bolts and 2 of the M12 x 110 bolts (with the pulleys attached), with the help of another person attach the top cross support to the posts.
+Also install the other 2 M12 x 80 bolts in the side plates.
 Do not fully tighten these bolts at this time.